 All the construction details for the bridle are contained in the large photo below.
-Look and read carefully, and you can't go wrong on this rather important bit!
+But to summarize:

 TIP: Secure the slip knots onto the dowels with enough wood glue to ensure the knots can never slip along the dowel.
 They won't loosen either.